...

 A good rule of thumb is to use about a shot glass worth of sunscreen to cover the necessary areas.
 Do not forget to apply it to bare areas of the scalp, the tops of the ears, and the tops of the feet if open shoes or sandals are being worn.

 Also, do not think glass or clouds will protect you from harmful radiation from the sun.
-Common areas of sun damage include the arms, which are frequently left on arm rests on the inside of vehicle doors, where sunlight beats down on them for long periods of time.
+Common areas of sun damage include the arms, which are frequently left on arm rests on the inside of vehicle doors, where sunlight beats down on them for long periods.
 Overcast days may seem to block the sunlight, but they really only prevent a clear view of the sun itself.
 Ultraviolet radiation still travels to the surface of the Earth—and to the surface of your skin and below, where it can harm cells.

 Skin Cancer Detection